d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 \vspace{0.2in}

-8. Is the p-value found in question 7 for the out of class activity similar to the p-value found using the theory-based test?
+8. Is the p-value found in question 7 for the out-of-class activity similar to the p-value found using the theory-based test?
 Explain why you would expect this to be true.

 \vspace{1in}

-## Additional notes
+### Additional notes

 Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.